sh0stik/recipe-book/plan.md

 ### 1. Add and Update Recipes:
 - Users can add and update recipes.
-- Each recipe should have a name, description, list of ingredients, cooking instructions, and other relevant details.
+- Each recipe should have a name, description, list of ingredients, and cooking instructions.

 ### 2. Delete Recipes:
-- Users can delete recipes from the RecipeBox application.
+- Users can delete recipes.

 ### 3. Search Functionality:
-- Users can search for recipes based on keywords, ingredients, cooking time, difficulty level, etc. through an API.
+- Users can search for recipes based on keywords or ingredients through an API.
 - The frontend will make requests to the backend API to perform the search.
 - The backend will handle the search query and return the results to the frontend.